efuzy/efuzy/docs/src/pages/layout/grid/gutter.md

 In the hope that you've previously read the [Introduction to Flexbox](/layout/grid/introduction-to-flexbox) theory, let's get deeper into Gutters.

-Gutter Quasar CSS classes offer an easy way to space out elements (especially in a [Grid Row](/layout/grid/row)) one from each other at equal distance.
+Gutter Efuzy CSS classes offer an easy way to space out elements (especially in a [Grid Row](/layout/grid/row)) one from each other at equal distance.

 ## Types
 There are two main types of gutters depending on your use-case: `q-gutter-{size}` and `q-col-gutter-{size}`.
 The first is to be used when the elements that you want to distance one from each other don't use `col-*` or `offset-*` classes that specify a width, and the latter is to be used when they do have `col-*` or `offset-*` classes specifying a width.